 Hans Larson (Stenoien) and his family settled on a quarter section on Maple Lake in Little Sauk Township in 1871.
 He was a religious man, the ‘klokker,’ or lead singer, in Salem Church for many years.
 He strictly avoided the use of alcohol, and more often than not, reminded others of its folly.
 On one particular occasion, he said a bit too much to a certain Per Sathran, who had entered the premises drunk.
 Per was a very big and strong man, but had obviously ‘sunk’ a few too many.
 He grabbed Hans in an attempt to bodily toss him out the door.
 On the way, Hans managed to grab hold of the window.
 Soon thereafter, both Hans and the window frame sailed out into the night!

 Lars Pederson Stenoien, son of Peder and Ingeborg Larson Stenoien and older brother of Bestefar, was in the first group of Stordal immigrants.
 He was single upon his arrival, but married young Lisa Skordalsvold in 1873.
 Lisa’s father, Jens Skordalsvold, was a great hunter both in Norway and in Minnesota.
 Her brother, Johannes, was later destined to be a prominent college professor, living both in Minneapolis and Norway.
-Lisa unfortunately met with a tragic, fatal accident on the railroad tracks in Osakis in the mid-1880’s.
+Lisa unfortunately met with a tragic, fatal accident on the railroad tracks in Osakis in the early 1890’s.
 Thereafter, Lars married Kari P. Stavlien and adopted her two children.

 Lars was apparently the ‘black sheep’ of the family, particularly when he failed to join the Elim congregation.
 He was often seen whipping his horses on the way home from the local tavern.
 One story is told of the time that Bestefar found him held overhead by six drunk Irishmen, who were about to toss him into the lake.
 Ole dispatched them without further ado.
 On a second occasion, a number of Germans took after Lars in a poolhall in Osakis.
 Bestefar, also in the pool hall, filled his pockets with balls, ran out into the street and cast them after the fleeing Germans.